niemopen/niem-naming-design-rules/ndr6-outline.md

 ## 4.16 LocalTerm class

-A *local term* is a word, phrase, acronym, or other string of characters that is used in the name of a namespace component, but that is not defined in [OED](), or that has a non-OED definition in this nameespace, or has a word sense that is in some way unclear.
+A [*local term*](#definitions) is a word, phrase, acronym, or other string of characters that is used in the name of a namespace component, but that is not defined in [OED](), or that has a non-OED definition in this nameespace, or has a word sense that is in some way unclear.
 A LocalTerm object captures the namespace author's definition of such a local term.
 For example, the Justice domain namespace in the NIEM model has a LocalTerm object defining the name "CLP" with documentation "Commercial Learners Permit".
-(See [section XX]() for the CMF and XSD representation of this object.)

 | UML | CMF | Definition | Card | Ord | Range |
 | --- | --- | ---------- | :--: | :-: | ----- |